scalastyle/scalastyle.github.com/rules-dev.markdown

 #### Description
 Ignore tokens is a comma separated string that may include the following : PatDefOrDcl (variables), TmplDef (classes, traits), TypeDefOrDcl (type definitions), FunDefOrDcl (functions)
+ Supported indentation styles are "scaladoc" (for ScalaDoc-style comments, with two spaces before the asterisk), "javadoc" (for JavaDoc-style comments, with a single space before the asterisk) or "anydoc" to support any style (any number of spaces before the asterisk).
+For backwards compatibility, if left empty, "anydoc" will be assumed.

 #### Parameters
 <table width="80%"><tr><th>Parameter</th><th>Description</th><th>Type</th><th>Default Value</th></tr><tr><td>ignoreRegex</td>